pnpm/rfcs/text/0001-catalogs.md

   end
 ```

-This scenario requires human intervention and is outside of the scope of this RFC.
-It's may be important to note that Yarn allows users to detect these sorts of situations and fail installation through a mechanism called [Constraints](https://yarnpkg.com/features/constraints).
+This scenario currently requires human intervention and is outside of the scope of this RFC.
+It's possible a future RFC proposal would address this.
+Such a new proposal would need to propose a configuration syntax for enforcing a single version throughout the full dependency graph.

 ## Alternatives